This post may contain affiliate links. Please see my disclosure policy for details.

 Here’s the ultimate Summerhall Edinburgh Outlander location guide!

-It’s one of Europe’s largest private arts centres which is self funded and the rooms within its walls are used for concerts, exhibits, art displays, workshops, research labs and offices.
+It’s one of Europe’s largest private art centres which is self-funded and the rooms within its walls are used for concerts, exhibits, art displays, workshops, research labs, and offices.

 If you do decide to visit, you’ll be joining around 1 million visitors each year that walk through its walls!

-There is a strict open door policy at Summerhall!
+There is a strict open-door policy at Summerhall!
 So, don’t feel shy to pop along and pay a visit while you’re in the city.
 There is so much to do.
-Click here to see what’s on.

 Summerhall Edinburgh fringe events & festivals